gorbit99/tiny-slime/README.md

 You can go with leaded or lead-free, but make sure you have decent ventillation wherever you work.

+> [!CAUTION]
+> There are so-called "low temperature" solder rods.
+These are made for plumping
+> and are not usable for soldering electronics.
+If they specifically call out
+> that you can melt them with a lighter, those are also for that purpose, avoid!

 #### Tweezers (required)

 Some parts on this board are smaller than what most people are used to.
 To help